 Foundry VTT integration

-Pages can additionally clone a compendium document into the world by
+Pages can additionally instantiate a Foundry document (Actor, Item,

 What gets synced